What is the Difference of a Freight Bills Vs Bills of Lading

 Shipping Details:

-While not as detailed as a Bill of Lading, the Freight Bill may include basic information about the shipment, such as the origin and destination locations, as well as the date of shipment.
+While not in as much detail as would a Bill of Lading, the Freight Bill may contain basic information related to the shipment, such as the places of origin and destination and the shipment date.

 Terms and Conditions: